 The Endeavour Exhibit

-After visiting the exhibit you are ushered down to the hanger where the space shuttle currently resides.
-While this is far away from where the initial line is you are given a poker chip which gives you access and without one you are not allowed to go in.
+After visiting the exhibit, you are ushered down to the hanger where the space shuttle currently resides.
+While this is far away from where the initial line is you are given a poker chip that provides you with access and without one, you are not allowed to go in.

 The Endeavour Space Shuttle

-The Endeaovur is elevated over everyone who is viewing it and you are not able to touch it as it is higher then anyone can reach.
-Along the outer wall is pictures and stories from all of its flights.
+The Endeavor is elevated over everyone who is viewing it, and you are not able to touch it as it is higher then anyone can reach.
+Along the outer wall are pictures and stories from all of its flights.

 One of the craziest things for me was seeing how massive the engines are at the back of the shuttle.
 These things were huge!

-For only 2 dollars a person to print your ticket I cannot recommend this expeirence more.
-As I said before, I didnt even have a ton of interest in seeing it, but after I did, now I recommend it to everyone I talk to.
-Seeing it in person really does put it into perspective.
-If you have been I would love to hear what you thought in the comments, if not check out the rest of the pictures below and make it a point to go see it for yourself.
+For only 2 dollars a person to print your ticket, I cannot recommend this experience more.
+As I said before, I didn’t even have a ton of interest in seeing it, but after I did, now I recommend it to everyone I talk to.
+Seeing it in person does put it into perspective.
+If you have been, I would love to hear what you thought in the comments.